 - Not multitasking while eating (stop eating at your desk).

 The more you know and the more you plan, the more informed your choices will be.
-If you are having trouble making mindful eating a reality, please speak with your Copeman Dietitian or an on-site, Copeman Psychologist.
+If you are having trouble making mindful eating a reality, please speak with your Copeman Dietitian or Copeman Psychologist.
 They can provide you with personalized advice and proven strategies that can help you change your habits.